sharkattack51/Karabiner/README.md

 Available in touch and mouse input.
 These can be implemented with a few code.

 The library does not have the view element.
-It takes the layout movie clip from the SWC, and wraps using the component class.
+It takes the layout MovieClip from SWC, and wraps using the component class.
 This allows you to customize the view element.

 All of the component object inherits from "Karabiner.FrameworkObjectBase",